-Dual Bandpass Filters transmit two specific wavelength ranges through a single filter.
+Multi Bandpass Filters transmit two or more specific wavelength ranges through a single filter.
 They allow for natural color rendition during the day and near infrared illumination at night ensuring that precise, high-contrast images are obtained.
 This makes them a great choice for intelligent traffic solutions, security surveillance and agricultural inspection.

 Longpass Filters provide seamless transition from reflection to transmission and are available in many wavelengths, depending on the needs of your system.
 Longpass Filters are best used in a controlled environment when multiple wavelengths need to be passed and are an economical solution for blocking excitation light in fluorescent applications.

 Shortpass Filters have unmatched transition from transmission to reflection and provide excellent contrast.
 They’re best used in color imaging to achieve natural color rendering and block infrared saturation.

 Polarizing Filters reduce reflection, enhance contrast and detect imperfections in transparent materials.
 They’re best used for applications that have overwhelming reflection when inspecting objects on shiny surfaces.